Frequently Asked Questions

 Are there situations when you will refuse or postpone a tattoo?

 Yes.
-For your safety and for good healing, we may refuse or reschedule a tattoo if:
+For your safety and for good healing I may refuse to tattoo you or postpone your appointment if:

 - You are pregnant or breastfeeding

-- You have fresh sunburn on or near the tattoo area
+- You have fresh tan or sunburn on or near the tattoo area

 - You are under the influence of alcohol or drugs